shanbhag003/cricket-ai-digest/README.md

     team that hasn't batted appears as `0/0 (73 ov)`.
 These rows are dropped — otherwise the model confidently reports a scoreline that never happened.

+## Choosing a match

+The dashboard has a match picker: two filters (International/Domestic, and Live/Scheduled/Finished) narrowing a dropdown of everything ESPN currently lists, with start times in IST.

+`TEAM_FILTER` sets the startup default; the dropdown overrides it at runtime.
+Switching match clears per-match state so the new match establishes a baseline silently rather than immediately emitting a digest.

+Two limits worth knowing: ESPN's feed covers roughly a **3-day window**, so this is a live-and-upcoming picker, not a season calendar — there is no endpoint listing future series that haven't started.
+And the switch is **global**, not
+per-user: whoever picks last changes it for everyone connected.

+Backed by `GET /api/matches` and `POST /api/track`.

 ## When Claude actually gets called

 Polling frequently is cheap.
 Calling an LLM on every tick is not — and worse, it